 If Base Year CPI is 100 and the current CPI is 110, inflation is 10% over that period

-Is there a different between consumer price inflation and consumer price inflation?
+Is there a difference between consumer price inflation and consumer price inflation?
 Core focuses on more static trends in inflation.
-It removes prices set by the government and watched closely by policymakers.
+It removes prices set by the government and is watched closely by policymakers.

 Why Does Stagflation Matter?

-Whether we’re talking about penny stocks or stocks over $100, inflation and stagflation matter in the longer-term.
+Whether we’re talking about penny stocks or stocks over $100, inflation and stagflation matter in the longer term.
 Sure, you’ve got individual companies that go against the broader trend.
-But when there are sweeping economic trends, if the trend is your friend, you’ll want to know the factors in play.
-Stagflation can be attributed to several things that result in rising costs and, in turn, lower rates of production.
+But when there are sweeping economic trends, you’ll want to know the factors in play if the trend is your friend.
+Stagflation can be attributed to several things that result in rising costs and, in turn, lower production rates.

 Oil prices are one of the core points of interest when economists view stagflation.
-As we’ve seen as a result of the Russia-Ukraine conflict, international sanctions on Russian oil have put a strain on the oil market.
-Looking back at the 70’s, OPEC (the Organization of Petroleum Exporting Countries) put embargos on Western countries causing a rise in global energy prices.
+As we’ve seen, due to the Russia-Ukraine conflict, international sanctions on Russian oil have strained the oil market.
+Looking back at the 70s, OPEC (the Organization of Petroleum Exporting Countries) put embargos on Western countries, causing a rise in global energy prices.
 This created a snowball effect that hurt transportation thanks to rising fuel costs, which made consumer goods cost more to stock shelves.
-Ultimately, this lead to layoffs, which further contributed to the economic theory itself.
+Ultimately, this led to layoffs, further contributing to the economic theory.

-In the 1970’s there were also factors related to monetary and fiscal policies that added to the situation.
-The Fed Chairman at the time, Arthur Burns eased monetary policy in response to higher commodity prices.
+In the 1970s, factors related to monetary and fiscal policies added to the situation.
+The Fed Chairman at the time, Arthur Burns, eased monetary policy in response to higher commodity prices.
 This allowed inflation to continue.

-Stagflation can also put pressure on bond prices, while also muting valuations.
+Stagflation can also put pressure on bond prices while also muting valuations.
 Households earn less money.
-Yet another snowball effect comes to light as slower spending that results, can impact corporate revenue and expand the overall impact across global economies.
+Yet another snowball effect comes to light as slower spending can impact corporate revenue and expand the overall impact across global economies.

 Example of Stagflation: The Nixon Shock

 The best example of stagflation came during the Nixon era, which saw the U.S. remove itself from the gold standard.
-It also saw a 90-day freeze on waves and prices along with a 10% tariff on imports.
-Attempting to combat stagflation, the Federal Reserve raised the Fed Funds Rate to fight inflation but then lowered it to combat a recession.
+It also saw a 90-day freeze on waves and prices and a 10% tariff on imports.
+Attempting to combat stagflation, the Federal Reserve raised the Fed Funds Rate to fight inflation but lowered it to combat a recession.
 This start-stop policy strategy didn’t help the overall economy and ultimately increased inflation altogether.
 In addition, OPEC’s oil embargo on the US triggered price spikes in energy.
-Businesses passed this cost along to consumers, while also curbing production.
-A recession then ensued in the early 1980s to eventually reduce the spiralling inflation.
+Businesses passed this cost along to consumers while also curbing production.
+A recession ensued in the early 1980s to reduce the spiraling inflation.

-The hope right now is that those in charge of economic policy and have a better handle on current conditions than was the case 4 decades ago.
+The hope right now is that those in charge of economic policy have a better handle on current conditions than the case 4 decades ago.

-Excessive money printing, rising energy prices, economies still recovering from the pandemic, supply chain constraints, sanctions on Russian products, geopolitical unrest, and more are commanding headlines right now.
+Excessive money printing, rising energy prices, economies still recovering from the pandemic, supply chain constraints, sanctions on Russian products, geopolitical unrest, and more are now commanding headlines.
 Is the world in for another recession?
 Will inflation turn into stagflation?
 What comes next?

-As the Federal Reserve begins increasing rates in a high inflationary environment and supply chain issues persist, it presents a unique situation.
-“Bond king” Bill Gross recently told CNBC that he thinks the Federal Reseve is “sort of handcuffed in terms of what they can do” because of prior monetary policy decisions.
+As the Federal Reserve increases rates in a high inflationary environment and supply chain issues persist, it presents a unique situation.
+“Bond king” Bill Gross recently told CNBC that he thinks the Federal Reserve is “sort of handcuffed in terms of what they can do” because of prior monetary policy decisions.
 He explained that he sees a possibility of stagflation.
 Will Gross be correct in this hypothesis?